- Be 18 years of age or over

 - Arrive at RIAT during the time window stated and follow directions given to access the site correctly.

-- Check-in at Staff Reception upon your arrival.
-If you are due to arrive outside of the advertised opening times then you must let us know in advance.
+- Check-in at Team Reception upon your arrival.
+If you are going to arrive outside of the advertised opening times please make arrangements with your Manager.

 - Carry photographic ID with you at all times.